A Compact Broadband Purcell Filter for Superconducting Quantum Circuits in a 3D Flip-Chip Architecture: Circuit Design and Methodology

 \section{Circuit Design and Methodology}

 The proposed Purcell filter is implemented on a three-dimensional (3D) flip-chip platform, as illustrated in Fig.~\ref{fig:main}(a).
-The physical layout of the Purcell filter, shown in Fig.~\ref{fig:main}(b), is based on a four-pole bandpass topology comprising four coupled resonators.
+The physical layout of the Purcell filter, shown in the optical micrograph in Fig.~\ref{fig:main}(b), is based on a four-pole bandpass topology comprising four coupled resonators, as illustrated by the corresponding circuit schematic in Fig.~\ref{fig:model}(a).
+The system consists of three types of resonators serving different roles: spiral resonators acting as the input and output coupling elements, CPW transmission-line resonators forming the inner resonators of the filter, and floating readout resonators coupled within the passband.
 Each resonator is short-circuited at one end and open-circuited at the other.
 The feedline is tapped on to the input and output resonators, highlighted in the close-up Fig.~\ref{fig:main}(g), which are implemented as compact spiral structures.
 The outer terminal of each spiral is connected to ground to form the short-circuited end, while the inner terminal is connected to a square patch of width $w_p^{\text{Spiral}}$, which realizes the open boundary condition.
 The two inner resonators in the coupling path are realized using unfolded $\lambda/4$ coplanar waveguide (CPW) transmission lines, as depicted in Fig.~\ref{fig:main}(d).
 The open ends of these resonators are terminated with larger square patches ($w_p^{\text{line}}>w_p^{\text{spiral}}$) to mitigate fabrication-induced lateral misalignment, as illustrated in Fig.~\ref{fig:main}(e).
 Within the coupling path, six floating readout resonators, representing qubit readout channel, are coupled to the two unfolded CPW line resonators via short segments of parallel-coupled lines in Fig.~\ref{fig:main}(f).
 This configuration emulates a realistic multiplexed readout system.